m-kondratenko/URL-Shortener/README.md

 In configuration.php you may change DB parameters, allowed chars for short URL generator, maximum length of short URL.
 To turn logging off you need to change this string "php_value log_errors On" in .htaccess to this one "php_value log_errors Off".

+To use API in your code you should try $shorturl=file_get_contents('http://DOMAIN/php/getshorturl.php?longurl='.urlencode('URL')); where "DOMAIN" is a domain of this URL shortener and "URL" is your URL to shorten.